 Please refer to the Release Notes document for the new features, enhancements and fixes performed for each Hazelcast release.
-You can also find information on upgrading Hazelcast from previous releases in the Release Notes document.

 1.7 Contributing to Hazelcast

 You can contribute to the Hazelcast code, report a bug or request an enhancement.
 Please see the following resources.